Human Sciences Business Services

 Master’s Degree Starting Salary

-It is possible that some of these people may have taken positions that were not related to human sciences business services.
+One thing to note here is that not all of these people may be working in careers related to human sciences business services.

 Salaries According to BLS

 Average salaries range from $68,440 to $77,170 (25th to 75th percentile) for careers related to human sciences business services.
-This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.
+This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.